-• Washington County project initial review and concept endorsement.
-Before a project is forwarded to Metro for concept endorsement Washington County staff and/or consultants will review that the project must, at a minimum, have site control, a preliminary development plan, preliminary estimate of total development costs, preliminary estimate of needed Housing Bond funds, and an identified development team.
-The Housing Advisory Committee (HAC) which provides advice to the Housing Authority Board of Directors (HABOD) regarding affordable housing and programs to ensure residents are successful will provide input to staff regarding housing development projects suitable for Metro Affordable Housing Bond Program funding and located within the county bond implementation area.
+• Washington County project initial review and approval.
+Before a project is forwarded to Metro for concept endorsement a project must, at a minimum, have site control, a preliminary development plan, preliminary estimate of total development costs, preliminary estimate of needed Housing Bond funds, and an identified development team.
+The Housing Advisory Committee (HAC) which provides advice to the Housing Authority Board of Directors (HABOD) regarding affordable housing and programs to ensure tenants are successful will provide input to staff regarding housing development projects suitable for Metro Affordable Housing Bond Program funding and located within the county bond implementation area.
 The Housing Advisory Committee is comprised of 15 members representing real estate, property management, finance, construction, design, planning, social service providers, minority and elderly groups, veterans and public housing residents.

 Staff will then provide a recommendation, based on input from the Housing Advisory Committee, to the Washington County Board of Commissioners.

-- Metro concept endorsement.
-Metro staff will review the request, assess the project for conformance to the adopted Local Implementation Strategy and make a recommendation to Metro's Chief Operating Officer (COO) for endorsement.
-Detail on concept endorsement is outlined in the Metro Approvals section of the Washington County-Metro Intergovernmental Agreement (IGA). - Washington County project approval and funding authorization.
+Metro concept endorsement.
+County staff, in conjunction with Metro staff, will present the project to Metro's Community Oversight Committee which will review the project for conformance to the adopted Local Implementation Strategy and make a recommendation to Metro's Chief Operating Officer (COO) for endorsement.

+- Washington County project approval and funding authorization.
 As the project sponsor completes due diligence and moves to finance closing, county staff will process the project approval by recommending the project for final approval to the Board of Commissioners. - HAWC ownership approval.
 If HAWC is involved as a partner and/or in an ownership position in a project, the partnership request will go before the Housing Authority Board of Directors for approval.
 After approval by the HAWC Board of Directors, county staff will process the project approval by recommending the project for final approval to the Board of Commissioners. - Metro project approval and funding authorization.
-County staff, in conjunction with Metro staff, will present the project to Metro for final approval and funding authorization per the Washington County-Metro Intergovernmental Agreement (IGA). - Release of Funds.
+County staff, in conjunction with Metro staff, will present the project to Metro's Community Oversight Committee for final approval and funding authorization. - Release of Funds.
 Once a project has received approval by the Washington County Board of Commissioners and Metro, funds will be released from Metro to the Washington County Finance Department and disbursed to the project in accordance with the provisions of the project's legal agreements.
-During the construction of a project, the county will monitor the project to ensure compliance with project budget, specifications, and timeline (see Project Monitoring on page 26).
+During the construction of a project, the county will monitor the project to ensure compliance with project budget, specifications, and timeline (see Project Monitoring on page 27).